Eggy115/Node.JS/README.md

 ## Contributing

 Contributions to this repository are always welcome!
 If you have a script or project that you'd like to add, feel free to submit a pull request.
-Please make sure that your code adheres to the coding standards set forth in this repository.
+Please make sure that your script/project is well-documented and adheres to the guidelines outlined in the [Contributing](./CONTRIBUTING.md) file.

 ## License

-All code in this repository is licensed under the GPL v3.0 license.
-Please see the LICENSE file for more information.
+All scripts in this repository are released under the GPL v3 license.
+See the [LICENSE](./LICENSE) file for more details.